-The Dole Plantation includes a store that has everything and all things pineapple.
-From pineapple toys, candy, soaps, to branded tees, you can find everything that your heart delights.
+The Dole Plantation includes a store that has everything, including all things pineapple.
+From pineapple toys, candy, soaps, and branded tees, you can find everything that your heart desires.
 There are also small local vendors located on the outside where you can grab some local goodies.
-Madison was able to mine a pearl from an oyster and had it placed in a pineapple necklace that she cherishes to this day.
+Madison was able to mine a pearl from an oyster and have it placed in a pineapple necklace that she cherishes to this day.

 5. Eat at the Plantation Grille Restaurant and Don’t Forget the Dole Whip